cieslarmichal/config-cxx/README.md

 ## Quick Start

-The following examples are in JSON format (YAML in progress).
+The following examples are in JSON format (YAML and XML are also supported).

 ### Install in your app directory, and edit the default config file: